liferay/liferay-docs/discover/portal/articles/13-liferay-marketplace/01-marketplace-concepts.markdown

+---
+header-id: marketplace-concepts-users-companies-and-apps
+---

-# Marketplace Concepts: Users, Companies and Apps [](id=marketplace-concepts-users-companies-and-apps)
+# Marketplace Concepts: Users, Companies and Apps

 Anyone can browse the apps available on Liferay Marketplace at [http://liferay.com/marketplace](http://liferay.com/marketplace) but a